BabylonJS/Documentation/content/snippets/gamelets/Track.md

+---
-# Building a track for a Carriage to Follow
+title: Building a Track for a Carriage to Follow
+image:
+description: Study into how to form tracks for a carriage to follow
+keywords: welcome, babylon.js, track, carriage, follow
+further-reading:
+video-overview:
+video-content:
+---

 ![lean and turn](/img/snippets/roller.png)